-Fellowships Awarded: 2019, 2018, 2017, 2016
+Fellowships Awarded: 2020, 2019, 2018, 2017, 2016

-Sara Lupolt, MPH, is a fourth-year PhD student in the Department of Environmental Health and Engineering.
+Sara Lupolt, MPH, is a fifth-year PhD student in the Department of Environmental Health and Engineering.
 She received her BA in Government and Environmental Studies from Franklin & Marshall College in 2011 and her MPH in Environmental Health Science and Policy from the George Washington Milken Institute School of Public Health in 2015.
 She is active in CLF’s ongoing Safe Urban Harvests Study, which seeks to characterize the risks of exposure to metal contaminants among urban agriculture participants in Baltimore City.
-Her dissertation research focuses on the public health impacts of growing food in cities and will generate crucial occupational health and safety information about agricultural workers’ exposure to soils andinform the development of regulatory guidance values for soil contaminants.
+Her dissertation research focuses on the public health impacts of growing food in cities and will generate crucial occupational health and safety information about agricultural workers’ exposure to soils and inform the development of regulatory guidance values for soil contaminants.
 Sara’s adviser is Keeve Nachman, PhD.